A blueprint for the 21st-century business: where employees share ownership, information and profits of the businesses where they work.

 * Beyond the Corporation is a book for our times.
 Offering inspiration and vision in the wake of financial Armageddon, it is the story of ordinary people who share the ownership of the businesses where they work.

-* The enterprises come in all sizes: from companies employing just a few dozen people, to large corporations: John Lewis in the UK, employing 70,000 ‘partners’; Mondragon, a highly entrepreneurial group of over 100 businesses in Spain employing more than 100,000; and many examples in the US, each employing tens of thousands.
-It would be hard to imagine a better informed, more involved or more enthusiastic set of employees – sharing the efforts of making their companies successful, and sharing all of the rewards.
-Unusually in the corporate world, they control their own destinies – a situation beyond the dreams of most working people.
+* The enterprises come in all sizes: from companies employing just a few dozen people, to large corporations: John Lewis in the UK, employing 70,000 'partners'; Mondragon, a highly entrepreneurial group of over 100 businesses in Spain, employing more than 100,000; and many examples in the US, some employing tens of thousands.
+It would be hard to imagine a better informed, more involved or more enthusiastic set of employees - sharing the efforts of making their companies successful, and sharing all of the rewards.
+Unusually in the corporate world, they control their own destinies - a situation beyond the dreams of most working people.

-“This is by far the best book to explain democratic employee ownership to business people and to the owners of family firms who might be consider a sale to the employees.
+“This is by far the best book to explain democratic employee ownership to business people and to the owners of family firms who might be considering a sale to the employees.
 David Erdal has "walked the walk" by arranging for the successful sale of his large family business to the employees so he speaks with a convincing authority on the matter.
 He masterfully spells out the arguments on economic, managerial, political, and social psychological grounds for democratic worker ownership.
 This combination of real world experience and interdisciplinary understanding of the issues makes this the book on democratic employee ownership.”

 “This is a significant piece of work and I expect it to play an important part in creating a different ownership landscape in the years to come.”